sator-kayac/gemini-doom/Spec.md

 # Game Specification

 ## I. Overview
-This document outlines the current specifications for the game, focusing on mobile controls and automatic firing.
+This document outlines the current specifications for the game, focusing on mobile controls, automatic firing, and dynamic enemy difficulty.

 ## II.
 Mobile Controls (Analog Input)